adobeemeapartners/workshop-cja-2023-warsaw/Readme.md

 	* Specify PersonId (crmId), Timestamp (timestamp), Data Source Type (Web Data).
 	* Enable Import all new data and Backfill all existing data.
 	* Repeat this process for the other datasets (using the same PersonId).
-*Review the setup and ingestion progress on Connection overview.
+* Review the setup and ingestion progress on Connection overview.
 * The ingestion to CJA Connection might take approximately 1 hr.

-### Create CJA Data View
+### 2.1 Create CJA Data View
 * Open the Data Views tab.
 * Click Create new data view.
 	* Configure the data view (use the Connection created previously)